shahinazbashirabdallah-ctrl/Smart-Dose-dashboard/README.md

 # 🧴 SMART DOSE — Consumer Liquid Soap Usage Analytics Dashboard

 ## 📊 Overview
-SMART DOSE is a data analytics project that explores consumer behavior in liquid soap usage within FMCG products.
-The project aims to identify how overuse and unclear dosage instructions lead to product waste, hidden revenue loss, and environmental impact.
+SMART DOSE is a data analytics project focused on consumer behavior in liquid soap usage within the FMCG sector.
+The project investigates how overuse and unclear dosage instructions contribute to product waste, hidden revenue loss, and environmental impact.

-The dashboard translates survey data into actionable business insights for FMCG brand managers.
+Using survey data, the project builds an interactive dashboard that transforms raw responses into actionable insights for FMCG brand managers.
+These insights support better product design, clearer usage instructions, and more sustainable consumption patterns.

 ---